Unsupportive, Uninterested or Unknown Birth Fathers

 American Adoptions works with adoption attorneys across the country who, depending on the facts of the situation, may be able to help you place your baby for adoption even without the birth father's consent.
 Each adoption situation is unique, and your attorney will help you determine whether you can move forward with your adoption plan.

-The following are some common birth father scenarios with which American Adoptions may still be able to help:
+In the meantime, the following are some common birth father scenarios with which American Adoptions may still be able to help:

 Birth Father is Unknown or "Out of the Picture"